R4DIOAKTIV/Road-Lane-Detection/README.md

 # Road Lane Detection

 This project implements a road lane detection system using OpenCV and NumPy.
-Below are the main functions used in the project along with their explanations and code snippets.
+Below is a detailed explanation of the functions used in the `main.py` script.

 ## Functions

-### 1. `median_blur`
+### `median_blur(img)`
 Applies a median blur to the input image to reduce noise.

 ```python